Why you NEED to prioritise sleep

 Reduce the risk of almost all major diseases

-So not only do these effects contribute to your ability to both control and manage weight, longer term sleep deprivation also has major effects on disease related to metabolic diseases such diabetes.
+So not only do these effects contribute to your ability to both control and manage weight and food choices (which already have a huge effect on all major disease) but longer term sleep deprivation also has major effects on disease related to metabolic diseases such diabetes.

 Improving cognitive function, memory and creativity

 Yes, sleep may also make you smarter.
 Studies show that quality sleep improves our overall cognitive function and helps with memory consolidation / improved learning as well as improved creative problem solving.
-It’s not entirely known exactly what happens during sleep to do this, but experts suspect that when we sleep we strengthen the pathways of brain cells needed to perform such tasks. https://www.ncbi.nlm.nih.gov/pubmed/17085038
+It’s not entirely known exactly what happens during sleep to do this, but experts suspect that when we sleep we strengthen the pathways of brain cells needed to perform such tasks.
+No matter how sleep deprived you are sleep sounds like a pretty smart idea right? https://www.ncbi.nlm.nih.gov/pubmed/17085038

 Improving immune function